|Capacity:||400 MWh – 28.000 MWh|

 Often the cost/kWh is compared with that of batteries, which are now cheaper than in previous years.
 The CAPEX for batteries listed in the latest Lazard LCOS report* is $225-$469, which is quite similar to the manufacturing cost of Gravity Energy AG’s Gravity Power Pump Storage (GPPS).

 But the CAPEX is a poor comparison.
 Batteries do not scale well.
 GPPS become cheaper/kWh the bigger they get.
 Batteries do not do this!
-Batteries also wear out much faster than GPPS and have a lower efficiency.
+Batteries also wear out much faster than GPPS.

 The LCOS tries to consider all life cycle costs of a storage system, not only the capital costs, and thus illustrates the cost advantage of GPPS much better.
 The LCOS for batteries is $165-$305/MWh of released energy or 16.5 to 30.5 $cents/kWh (depending on assumptions).
-The LCOS model for our GPPS shows 17.3 $cents/kWh on the smallest scale (400 MWh) and 2.6 $cents/kWh on the largest scale (6400 MWh), so large GPPS are about 6-12 times better than batteries in terms of storage costs.
+The LCOS model for our GPPS shows 17.3 $cents/kWh on the smallest scale (400 MWh) and 2.6 $cents/kWh of a larger scale (6400 MWh), so large GPPS are about 6-12 times better than batteries in terms of storage costs.